rimonim/statistically-optimal-wordle/README.md

 - aster: 96.63%
 - tares: 96.91%

 Ok fine, they're all pretty similar.
 But there is a difference!
+I think `e` in the fifth place is a big bonus--especially combined with `t`, `r`, and `s`-- since so many words end in -se, -te, or -re.

 # What's the Best Starting Word?